AnnemetteBP/logit-diff-lens/docs/README_patchscopes.md

 This includes the kind of generation-focused patchscope analysis used in paper-style case studies, where a chosen high-difference token or layer is patched across positions to see how the continuation changes.

+Generation-focused patching is also useful when you want to compare the same model under different generation conditions such as template choice, prefix formatting, or system-prompt changes.

 ## Example command

 ```bash